Schizoaffective disorder: Problems with DSM-IV schizoaffective disorder

 The American Psychiatric Association's DSM-IV criteria for schizoaffective disorder persisted for 19 years (1994–2013).
 Clinicians adequately trained in diagnosis used the schizoaffective diagnosis too often, largely because the criteria were poorly defined, ambiguous, and hard to use (or poorly operationalized).
 Poorly trained clinicians used the diagnosis without making necessary exclusions of common causes of psychosis, including some prescribed psychiatric medications.
-Specialty books written by experts on schizoaffective disorder have existed for over eight years before DSM-5 describing the overuse of the diagnosis.
+Specialty books written by experts on schizoaffective disorder have existed for over eight years before DSM-5, describing the overuse of the diagnosis.

 Carpenter and the DSM-5 schizoaffective disorders workgroup analyzed data made available to them in 2009, and reported in May 2013 that:

-a recent review of psychotic disorders from large private insurance and Medicare databases in the U.S. found that the diagnosis of DSM-IV schizoaffective disorder was used for about a third of cases with non-affective psychotic disorders.
+A recent review of psychotic disorders from large private insurance and Medicare databases in the U.S. found that the diagnosis of DSM-IV schizoaffective disorder was used for about a third of cases with non-affective psychotic disorders.
 Hence, this unreliable and poorly defined diagnosis is clearly overused.

-As stated above, the DSM-IV schizoaffective disorder diagnosis is very inconsistently used or unreliable.
+As stated above, the DSM-IV schizoaffective disorder diagnosis is very inconsistently used and unreliable.
 A diagnosis is unreliable when several different mental health professionals observing the same individual make different diagnoses excessively.
 Even when a structured DSM-IV diagnostic interview and best estimate procedures were made by experts in the field that included information from family informants and prior clinical records, reliability was still poor for the DSM-IV schizoaffective diagnosis.

 The DSM-IV schizoaffective diagnosis is not stable over time either.
-An initial diagnosis of schizoaffective disorder during time spent at a psychiatric inpatient facility was stable at 6-month and 24-month follow ups for only 36% of patients.
-By comparison, diagnostic stability was 92% for schizophrenia, 83% for bipolar disorder and 74% for major depression.
+An initial diagnosis of schizoaffective disorder during time spent at a psychiatric inpatient facility was stable at 6-month and 24-month follow-ups for only 36% of patients.
+By comparison, diagnostic stability was 92% for schizophrenia, 83% for bipolar disorder, and 74% for major depression.
 Most patients diagnosed with DSM-IV schizoaffective disorder are later diagnosed with a different disorder, and that disorder is more stable over time than the DSM-IV schizoaffective disorder diagnosis.